-Kay is very active in the Boston area Middle Eastern music scene.
-She plays classical and folkloric Middle Eastern Music on the `ud (long necked fretless Middle Eastern lute).
+Kay recently moved to Maine, after years of being active in the Boston area Middle Eastern music scene.
+She plays classical and folkloric Middle Eastern Music on the violin and `ud (long necked fretless Middle Eastern lute).
 Kay studied `ud with the late William Nakhly, Simon Shaheen and Bassam Saba.
 She is a founding member of the Middle East Music Study Group Ensemble at Harvard University that for many years sponsored an annual seminar series at Harvard and performed public concerts of the classical and folkloric repertoire.
 Since 1991, she has performed with the group in concerts in the Boston area, including events at Harvard, MIT, Wellesley College, and Boston College.

 Link to a recent Christian Science Monitor article about the Harvard ensemble as well as other college based Middle Eastern music groups in the U.S.